Is It Your Kitty’s Special Day Soon? Then You Will Want To Check Out These Amazing Cat Birthday Cake Recipes And Ideas!

 But skip the sugar.
 Your cat won’t appreciate it and the feline liver doesn’t have any enzymes to properly break down sugar anyway (which may be one reason why so many pet cats are now coming down with feline diabetes).

-Other no-no ingredients to leave out of your cat birthday cake recipe include these:
+Other no-no ingredients to leave out of your recipe include these:

 - Chocolate and candy.